BionicRADAR/giftlist/README.md

 run postgres with: psql -U postgres

-go to /userlist to see list of users
+go to /users to see list of users

-To migrate database, run flask db upgrade
+To migrate database, do:
+python manage.py db migrate
+then
+python manage.py db upgrade

 To push to heroku: git push heroku master